-Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).
+Schools with an Early Years provision will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).

 7.8 Allegations of abuse made against other pupils

 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.